-Terminating decimal numbers are the decimals which has a finite number of decimal places.
+Terminating decimal numbers are decimals that have a finite number of decimal places.
 In other words, these numbers end after a fixed number of digits after the decimal point.
 For example, 0.87, 82.25, 9.527, 224.9803, etc.

 What is an Example of Terminating Decimal?

-A decimal number which has finite number of digits after the decimal point is known as a terminating decimal.
+A decimal number that has finite number of digits after the decimal point is known as a terminating decimal.
 One example of terminating decimal is 0.5.

 How to Find Terminating Decimal Without Division?

 If we have to find whether a number is a terminal decimal expansion or not, we can use prime factorization method.
-In this we have to factorize the denominator and see if the prime factorization results in the form of either 2p5q, 2p or 5q.
+Here, we factorize the denominator and see if the prime factorization results in the form of either 2p5q, 2p, or 5q.
 If this condition is satisfied it means that the decimal expansion of the given rational number would be terminating.
 This is how we can find terminating decimals without division.

 How to know if a Fraction is a Terminating Decimal?